genricoloni/Blueberry/README.md

 ## Images

-There are 5 modes: Album Cover, Gradient (up-down and center-out), Blurred, Waveform and Controller.
+There are 6 modes: Album Cover, Gradient (up-down and center-out), Blurred, Waveform, Controller and Lyric card.
 From now, you can choose which one to use by setting them using the `settings` command in the CLI.
 Here are some examples:

 ![Album Cover mode](src/img/AlbumCover.png)